shushill/youtube_api/README.md

 run `docker-compose exec web python manage.py makemigrations` now, <br />
 run `docker-compose exec web python manage.py migrate` now, <br />

+if you want to close the docker container, then run:

+run `docker-compose down` now, <br />

 The above command will set up all the requirements, will do migrations, indexing in tables.